7:30 - 8:30 AM

 Panelists:

-JJ Singh, Executive Chairman, Stanford Angels
+JJ Singh, Chairman, Stanford Angels

 Af Hernandez, Principal, Azolla Ventures